 If you didn’t see it at the time, you can read our CEO Roger Burnley’s blog about our plans here.

 We’re a big organisation, with lots of people working in a number of areas in which we can make a difference – whether that’s in the packaging that we use, the products we sell, or the bags we offer at the tills.
-So it’s been really great that our CEO Roger has given me a personal mandate to work across all parts of the business to deliver on the promises that we’ve made to our customers.
+My role enables me to work across all parts of the business to deliver on the promises that we've made to our customers.

 We’ve had some great success already; since we made our announcement we’ve identified 1,700 tonnes of plastic to remove from our own brand packaging, which puts us well on the way to our target of reducing the amount of plastic used in our own-brand products by at least 10% within the next year.